Linuxfabrik/monitoring-plugins/check-plugins/kvm-disk-io/README.md

 * **A drive with nothing in it is not reported.** libvirt lists an empty CD-ROM drive among a machine's block devices, counters and all, and virtually every machine has one.
 Reporting them would put a row that can never move anything next to every machine on the host.
 The same drive with an image in it is reported like any other disk, and so is a disk on network storage such as Ceph or iSCSI.
 * Only running machines are looked at.
 A machine that is shut off does no I/O and its counters stand still, so a rate computed from them would be a row of zeroes.
 * The check connects to libvirt read-only, which needs neither root nor sudo nor membership in the `libvirt` group.
 Only QEMU/KVM connections report the data it needs; Xen and libvirt-LXC connections are refused with an explanation.
+* **`--brief` shortens the table on a busy host.** A host with a hundred machines of three disks each produces three hundred rows, and `--brief` keeps only the disks in a WARN or CRIT state.
+Performance data and alerting are unaffected: every item still emits its metrics and still drives the overall state, so it is safe to leave on.
+It combines with `--lengthy`, which decides the columns rather than the rows.
+When nothing is in a WARN or CRIT state, the check prints its summary line and no table at all.

 **Data Collection:**